moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/Details.md

 [TODO finish API and more info]

-##### Xamarin.iOS
+**Xamarin.iOS**

-Native UI on iOS exposes SFSafariViewController and customizations are performed on that object.
+Native UI on iOS exposes SFSafariViewController and customizations are performed through the API of that object.

 ```csharp
 ```